This Mile High Red Velvet Pound Cake is the perfect dessert for a party, the Christmas season or even for love day!

 ⇢ Properly measure your ingredients - Always measure each ingredient before adding it to the cake to make sure that you have the accurate amount of each ingredient for the recipe.
 Baking requires exact measurements for the cake to come out correctly.

-⇢ Properly cream the butter and sugar together– Once blended the texture should be light and fluffy.
-Blend the ingredients together at a moderate speed for at least two to three minutes.
+⇢ Properly cream the butter and sugar together- Blend the ingredients together for approximately five minutes until light and fluffy.

-⇢ Add the eggs one at a time– Eggs must be added one at a time blending well after each addition.
-Once you’ve added an egg to the batter and no longer see any yellow, then you can add another egg to the batter.
+⇢ Add the eggs one at a time- Eggs must be added one at a time until combined.

 ⇢ Don't overmix your batter- Aside from creaming the butter and sugar together, once done adding an ingredient, immediately start adding the next ingredient.
 If you are not quite ready, stop the mixer until you're ready to add the next ingredient.
 After you have added the last ingredient, just mix until blended.
 If the batter still requires mixing, for example, if there is any unmixed batter on the side of the bowl, finish the mixing process using a spoon.